Rethinking Cardiac and Metabolic Risk in Kidney Transplant Candidates

 Age: 64

 Condition: Cystinuria, congenital solitary functioning kidney, end-stage renal disease (ESRD), on dialysis for over six months.
+He is on eliquis for Factor V Leiden deficiency.

 Transplant Plan: Scheduled for renal transplantation with his son as the donor.